Pinkk-Flag/OpenNotes.github.io/README.md

 # OpenNotes.github.io
-This is the official OpenNotes_ website, completely open sources.
+This is the official OpenNotes_ website, completely open sourced.